-Holidays and other fireworks seasons are often scary and overwhelming for our cats.
-The loud noises associated with firework displays can cause distress to our cats.
+Holidays and other fireworks seasons are often scary and overwhelming for our pets.
+The loud noises associated with firework displays can cause distress to them.
 Unfortunately, this can lead to cats becoming frightened and sometimes darting outside and getting lost.

 Regardless of if your cat has demonstrated anxiety about fireworks in the past or not, it's important to be prepared.
 Anxieties or fears can develop at any time so it's important to be prepared with strategies to keep your cat safe.
 Make sure that your cat is wearing a collar and a tag with updated contact information.
 If your cat has not been microchipped, this is a good opportunity to have a conversation with your veterinarian if the time is right for your cat or kitten to be microchipped.
 If your cat already has been microchipped be sure to check with your microchip provider to ensure that your contact information (address, phone number and email address) is accurate and updated.

-The loud sounds of fireworks are often scary to cats.
-Fireworks can cause cats to get startled and run out open doors or windows and get lost.
-(The AKC points out that more pets go missing on July 4th and 5th than any other days of the year.)
-It's safest for your cat to always be inside, but if you do allow your cat to go outside sometimes be sure to close all cat doors and keep your cat confined inside your home during the days leading up to any holidays where there will be fireworks.
-Similarly, if your cat regularly has access to an enclosed catio, it's a good idea to limit access to the catio during fireworks to prevent your cat from becoming spooked by the loud noises and flashing lights.
+For cats, it's safest to have them always inside, but if you do allow your cat to go outside sometimes, be sure to close all cat doors and keep your cat confined inside your home during the days leading up to any holidays where there will be fireworks.
+Similarly, if your cat regularly has access to an enclosed catio, it's a good idea to limit access to the catio during fireworks to prevent your cat from becoming spooked.

 Cats who are worried or afraid generally feel most comfortable if they can hide or nest in a small area.
 Many cats naturally will find themselves small, dark, and out of the way places to hide when they are worried, like behind toilets, under cabinets, or between and under couches, chairs, and beds.
 If you anticipate your cat being concerned about fireworks, it can be helpful to proactively create a small nest/fort/safe space for your cat in a quiet, secure, and out of the way area of your home.
 Make sure that your cat has access to a litter box, food and water nearby to where you encourage your cat to seek shelter from the loud noises.
 It can also be helpful to bring your cat and treats into your cat's safe space to help comfort and distract your cat from the loud noises outside.